WSC Cluster - overview

 If in doubt regarding the classification of some data, do not hesitate to ask for clarification.

-Problems with the cluster need to be submitted through an internal GitHub issues system (https://github.ibm.com/DCS-research/WSC-coral/issues).
+Problems with the cluster need to be submitted through the internal GitHub issues system (https://github.ibm.com/DCS-research/WSC-coral/issues - this link is available only internally to IBM).

 Communicate the problem to IBM collaborators so they can file an issue through the internal GitHub issues system.